BlackBird-6/blotto/README.md

 # Colonel Blotto Evolutionary Strategy Optimizer

 An evolutionary optimization toolkit for the [Colonel Blotto](https://en.wikipedia.org/wiki/Blotto_game) game, built to discover high-performing soldier allocation strategies across a variety of weekly scoring scenarios.
-This project won first place out of 175 participants in the Waterloo Quant Club's Colonel Blotto Tournament.
+This toolkit helped me win first place out of 175 participants in the Waterloo Quant Club's Colonel Blotto Tournament.

 ## The Game

 Colonel Blotto is a resource-allocation game.
 Two players simultaneously distribute **100 soldiers** across **10 towers**.
 Each tower is worth points equal to its index (Tower 1 = 1 pt, Tower 10 = 10 pts).
 Whoever allocates more soldiers to a tower wins that tower's points.
 The player with the higher total score wins.

-This project extends the base game with **17 scoring variants** (labeled `w11` through `w73`) from the Waterloo Quant Club's 2026 Colonel Blotto Tournament each introducing a twist negative-value towers, win bonuses, multipliers, and more.
+This project extends the base game with **16 scoring variants** (labeled `w12` through `w73`) from the Waterloo Quant Club's 2026 Colonel Blotto Tournament each introducing a twist negative-value towers, win bonuses, multipliers, and more.

-There is also an omni-scenario (`omni`) that scores all 17 variants simultaneously, just for fun.
+There is also an omni-scenario (`omni`) that scores all base + 16 variants simultaneously, just for fun.

 ## Project Structure